rachelando/scaffolding/source/7-colour-contrast.rst

 -----------
-Adee task 6
+Adee task 7
 -----------

-.. admonition:: Adee task 6
+.. admonition:: Adee task 7

-     Check the colour contrast of two columns in a chart.
+     Check the colour contrast in a chart.

-     1. In task 6, select the two columns with labels "Jan" and "Feb"
-     2. Open the Adee plugin to "Contrast Checker tool"
-     3. Check the contrast of the columns
-     4. Changing the colours changes the data the chart is displaying.
-Can you think of any other way to improve the chart?
-     5. Close the plugin
+     Suppose you want to determine if the colour contrast between the two colours used in the bar graph under task 7 meet AA level standards.
+     How would you do that?

 .. raw:: html

    <div class="admonition-adee-task-likert admonition"><br>
    <div class="likert">
    <p class="admonition-title">Adee task rating</p>
-   Rate the difficulty of Adee task 6
+   Rate the difficulty of Adee task 7
    <form id = "C6" data-component="colour-contrast">
       Extremely difficult 1
    <input type="radio" name="C6" id="C6A1">